balima78/simK/README.md

 ### Donors

-a data frame with information for a pool of simulated donors can be generated with the function `donors.df`:
+A data frame with information for a pool of simulated donors can be generated with the function `donors.df`:

 ```
 library(simK)